-We use the classic bit-error-rate (BER) to SNR plot to illustrate the demodulation performance.
-Figure 15 shows the results for FICA as well as the case where only one node accesses the channel.
+We use the classic bit error rate (BER)-to-SNR plot to illustrate the demodulation performance.
+Fig. 19 shows the results for FICA as well as the case where only one node accesses the channel.
 The BER value shown is measured before the Viterbi decoder; after Viterbi, most of the errors are corrected.
-Clearly, all curves are very close to each other, including the high rate modulations like 64QAM which are very sensitive to interference.
-Thus, we conclude that with FICA different nodes can transmit on different subchannels simultaneously without interfering with each other.
+Clearly, all curves are very close to each other, including the high rate modulations like 64 QAM, which are very sensitive to interference.
+Thus, we conclude that with FICA, different nodes can transmit on different subchannels simultaneously without interfering with each other.

-7. RELATED WORK
+VII.
+RELATED WORK

 The application of OFDM for multiple access in WLANs is limited.
 In [18], Rahua, et al., developed FARA that implements downlink OFDMA in a WLAN and per-subcarrier rate adaptation.
-But, since there is only one transmitter (the AP), symbol alignment is not an issue.
+However, since there is only one transmitter (the AP), symbol alignment is not an issue.
 In [5] and similarly in [11], OFDM has been used as a simple form of concurrent channel access.
 Nodes may modulate one bit of ACK information on different subcarriers after receiving a broadcast frame.
-However, FICA is a new PHY/MAC framework for WLANs that enables data communication over finegrained subchannels to improve overall network efficiency.
+However, FICA is a new PHY/MAC framework for WLANs that enables data communication over fine-grained subchannels to improve overall network efficiency.

-Physical layer signaling, usually with Binary Amplitude Modulation, has been used previously to assist MAC protocols.
-In [8,13], busy tones are used to indicate channel occupancy to mitigate the hidden terminal problem.
-Recently, SMACK [5] uses a physical layer ACK, and MCBC [20] uses a PHY RTS/CTS handshake to facilitate a multi-round leader election protocol in a heavy-contention environment; after the protocol completes, the winner obtains access to the medium.
-FICA similarly shares the idea with SMACK and MCBC to apply PHY signaling based on simple BAM modulation, but FICA has the broader goal of enabling fine-grained channel access in high data rate WLANs.
+Physical-layer signaling, usually with binary amplitude modulation, has been used previously to assist MAC protocols.
+In [8] and [13], busy tones are used to indicate channel occupancy to mitigate the hidden terminal problem.
+Recently, SMACK [5] uses a physical-layer ACK, and MCBC [20] uses a PHY RTS/CTS handshake to facilitate a multiround leader election protocol in a heavy-contention environment: After the protocol completes, the winner obtains access to the medium.
+FICA similarly shares the idea with SMACK and MCBC to apply PHY signaling based on simple BAM modulation, but FICA has the broader goal of enabling fine-grained channel access in high-data-rate WLANs.

 Coordination using broadcast in local area networks has been previously exploited for time synchronization in reference-broadcasting synchronization, which provides microsecond-level synchronization precision [6].
-Our results further confirm that microsecondlevel coordination accuracy is practical in WLANs.
+Our results further confirm that microsecond-level coordination accuracy is practical in WLANs.

-There is extensive work in the literature to improve 802.11 MAC performance by fine-tuning the backoff scheme [9, 10].
-But these approaches still consider the channel as one resource unit where only one radio can work on one channel at a time.
-Multi-channel MAC protocols [16] have been studied to improve wireless network performance by using more orthogonal channels that are separated by guard bands.
+The overhead of 802.11 MAC has been carefully studied before, which motivates the frame aggregation in 802.11n [22], [27].
+There is also extensive work to improve 802.11 MAC performance by tuning the backoff scheme [9], [10].
+However, these approaches still consider the channel as one resource unit where only one radio can work on one channel at a time.
+Multichannel MAC protocols [16] have been studied to improve wireless network performance by using more orthogonal channels that are separated by guard bands.
 In contrast, FICA improves the performance of WLANs by increasing channel access efficiency.
-Using OFDM, FICA creates a fine-grained structure (i.e., subchannels) for multiaccess inside a wide-band channel without guard bands.
+Using OFDM, FICA creates a fine-grained structure (i.e., subchannels) for multiaccess inside a wideband channel without guard bands.
 Thus, a FICA node can adjust the portion of the spectrum it accesses based on its traffic demands, while other nodes can use the remaining spectrum simultaneously.
 This property shares some similarity to the adaptive channel width demonstrated in [4].
 FICA is complementary to that work by providing a concrete means for adaptive fine-grained subchannel access in WLANs.